Dental Implants In Toronto, ON

 Evaluation for Dental Implants

 If, like many others, you feel implant dentistry is the choice for you, we ask that you undergo a dental/radiographic examination and health history.
-During these consultation visits, your specific needs and considerations will be addressed by either Dr. Veisman, Dr. Tam, Dr. Luk or Dr. Laing or by an Oral and Maxillofacial Surgeon referred by our practice.
+During these consultation visits, your specific needs and considerations will be addressed by either Dr. Veisman, Dr. Tam, Dr. Luk, Dr. Laing or Dr. Zheng or by an Oral and Maxillofacial Surgeon referred by our practice.
 Your questions and concerns are important to us and our team will work with you very closely to help make your procedure a success.

 Are You Ready to Restore Your Smile?